aquasecurity/openssl-cve/README.md

 If you have the OpenSSL package installed through your operating system package manager (e.g apt-get, yum, apk, etc), Trivy will detect it.

 The following screenshot shows Trivy scanning the nginx container image which has some important OpenSSL related vulnerabilities.
 The latest OpenSSL vulnerability will be detected and displayed similarly.
-Note that in order to show only OpenSSL related vulnerabilities, we have used an optional Trivy filter that is dedicated for this search.
+Note that in order to show only OpenSSL related vulnerabilities, we have used an optional [Trivy filter that is dedicated for this search](openssl.rego).

 ![](image-opa.png)

 Now you have found the vulnerable package, but you will also need to find the package that needs to be upgraded.

 The following shows the result of the same Trivy scan, this time with the `--dependency-tree` flag, that detects the vulnerability and traces it to its origin packages.
 Trivy can reproduce the reverse dependency tree of the vulnerable package, essentially showing you the actual package that should be upgraded.
-Finding the vulnerable package is not enough, because often it will be a dependency of another application you�ve installed, for example - `nginx` package might depend on `openssl`, and in order to fix the issue you would need to upgrade `nginx` and not `openssl` directly.
+Finding the vulnerable package is not enough, because often it will be a dependency of another application you've installed, for example - `nginx` package might depend on `openssl`, and in order to fix the issue you would need to upgrade `nginx` and not `openssl` directly.

 ![](dependency-tree.png)